-So long as the Notes are represented by a Temporary Global Note or a Permanent Global Note and the relevant clearing system(s) so permit, the Notes will be tradeable only in the minimum authorised denomination of $\notin$ 100,000 and higher integral multiples of $\notin$ 1,000, notwithstanding that no definitive Notes will be issued with a denomination above $\notin$ 199,000.
+So long as the Notes are represented by a Temporary Global Note or a Permanent Global Note and the relevant clearing system(s) so permit, the Notes will be tradeable only in the minimum authorised denomination of \notin 100,000 and higher integral multiples of \notin 1,000, notwithstanding that no definitive Notes will be issued with a denomination above \notin 199,000.

-In addition, each Temporary Global Note and Permanent Global Note will contain provisions which modify the relevant Conditions as they apply to the relevant Temporary Global Note and Permanent Global Note.
+In addition, the Temporary Global Note and Permanent Global Note will contain provisions which modify the Conditions as they apply to the Temporary Global Note and Permanent Global Note.
 The following is a summary of certain of those provisions: